 Clients in the midst of a family law case are often presented with a dilemma.
 Do they seek the best possible result for their case no matter the cost?
 Or do they settle their divorce or family law case quickly, and at the lowest possible cost, just to conclude the case?

-Obviously, there is not one right or wrong answer for every individual.
-For most, it is true that the results of the case will be very important to their life and the lives of their children.
+Obviously, there is no one right or wrong answer for every individual.
+For most, the results of the case will indeed be very important to their lives and the lives of their children.
 To these clients, the final result is of the utmost importance to them.
 They may care deeply about access to their children (physical custody) and decision-making rights (legal custody).
 They may also have worked hard to build up assets, retirement accounts, etc., to have financial security.
 They might not be financially secure at all and require a result that will ensure that they can survive financially.
 They might have a plethora of other important goals for their case.

 Unfortunately, most people cannot have it both ways.
 In other words, it is hard or most people to obtain the best possible result, while ending the case quickly, short of trial and at what they would deem at an economical (or bargain) price.
 It might be possible in some cases where parties are truly working together in an amicable (and mutually beneficial matter) out of the gates.
 But this isn’t the case for many when a divorce or family law case begins.
 Many individuals are instead presented with the choice of settling quickly for terms they may regret later or moving forward to obtain the best possible result (which means the case will take longer and cost more).